 - Crohn’s Disease

-Even though the number of scientific studies that deal with medical cannabis, endocannabinoid system and cannabinoids from cannabis now counts over 24.000 different articles, many people are still very skeptical about the healing properties of this plant.
+Even though the number of scientific studies that deal with medical cannabis, endocannabinoid system and cannabinoids counts over 24.000 different articles, many are still very skeptical about the healing properties of cannabis.

-This survey from 2013 was conducted by the Medical Cannabis Evaluation.
-It questioned medical schools in the US if the endocannabinoid system is a part of their curriculum.
+This survey from 2013 was conducted by the Medical Cannabis Evaluation and had the goal of finding out if medical schools in the US teach endocannabinoid system as a part of their curriculum.

-The survey found that only 13% of schools were teaching future doctors about the ECS.
+The survey found that ECS is taught in only 13% of medical schools.

-What’s also very important to understand is that by consuming cannabinoids from cannabis (which are health-boosting by themselves), we also increase the quantity of both cannabinoid receptors, and our internal endocannabinoids.
+What’s also very important to understand is that by consuming cannabinoids from cannabis we also increase the quantity of both cannabinoid receptors, and our internal endocannabinoids.